Be Ready for the 2019-2020 Season

 The Sewage Emergency Hotline is operated on a 24-hour basis at Sonoma Water’s Operations Center.
 Call this hotline to report any sewage spills, overflows or backed-up sewer lines.

 Inspections and Enforcement

-Inspections of fire-affected properties are underway to assess whether they are ready for the rainy season, with an emphasis on protecting the environment and ensuring contractor compliance during rebuilding.
-Inspections will occur throughout the rainy season to ensure adequate wet weather protections are in place and functioning well.
+Inspections may occur throughout the rainy season to ensure adequate wet weather protections are in place and functioning well.